shifusen329/doc-lib-mcp/README.md

 #### Semantic Search

 - The `search-chunks` tool performs vector-based semantic search over all ingested content, returning the most relevant chunks for a given query.
-- It now supports an optional `type` argument to filter results by chunk type (e.g., `code`, `html`) before semantic ranking.
+- Supports optional `type` and `tag` arguments to filter results by chunk type (e.g., `code`, `html`, `markdown`) and/or by tag in chunk metadata, before semantic ranking.
+- This enables highly targeted retrieval, such as "all code chunks tagged with 'langfuse' relevant to 'cost and usage'".

 #### Metadata Management

 - Chunks include a `metadata` field for categorization and tagging.
 - The `update-chunk-metadata` tool allows updating metadata for any chunk by its id.
 - The `tag-chunks-by-source` tool allows adding tags to all chunks from a specific source in one operation.
+Tagging merges new tags with existing ones, preserving previous tags.

 ## Configuration